.22 LR, 9mm, .45 ACP, 5.56 NATO, and .308 Win seem to get all of the glory.

 “It’s Just Money” .17 HMR Rifles

-If you are willing to spend big money, two of the most widely recommended are the Ruger 77/17 and the CZ 455 American.
+If you are willing to spend big money, one of the most widely recommended is the Ruger 77/17.

 The Ruger 77/17 was designed by Ruger specifically for .17 caliber ammo and is available in .17 HMR, .17 WSM, and .17 Hornet.